adamsepp/nodos_experimental/README.md

 5. verify that the header search path (search paths > Header Search Paths) align with your homebrew and github folders
 6. verify that your library search paths (search paths > library search paths) align with your homebrew folder.  (the github sources will be built and linked by the project)
 7. verify the source files are all found.
-8. you should be able to build and run nodos now.
+8. you should be able to build and run nodos_experimental now.